UIGEA Explained - Unlawful Internet Gambling Enforcement Act

 Actions taken by New Jersey to repeal the Professional and Amateur Sports Protection Act of 1992 (PASPA) either by Congressional act or to have the Supreme Court strike it down as unconstitutional have finally come to an end.
 The Supreme Court deliberated on this case in early 2018 and came to a decision that has opened the door for widespread sports betting regulation.
 On May 14th, 2018, the Justices of the U.S. Supreme Court ruled 6-3 that PASPA was unconstitutional by violating the Tenth Amendment rights of the states.
 “Congress can regulate sports gambling directly, but if it elects not to do so, each State is free to act on its own.
 Our job is to interpret the law Congress has enacted and decide whether it is consistent with the Constitution.
 PASPA is not,” stated Justice Samuel Alito on the decision.

 Now, there are several states that have already begun taking advantage of the global sports betting industry that has been valued at hundreds of billions of dollars.
 Delaware was the first state to launch live sports betting following the SCOTUS ruling, which makes sense considering the state already had the necessary infrastructure in place.
 West Virginia, Rhode Island, New York, Mississippi, and of course, New Jersey, also legalized sports wagering within a few months of the decision.
 According to Eilers & Krejcik Gaming LLC, a gaming and technology research firm, 32 states are likely to regulate sports gambling over the next few years.
+The number of states with legal sports betting in 2021 exceeds 20 with Washington D.C thrown in the mix as well.
 It is estimated that the regulated industry would bring annual gaming revenues of up to $6 billion by 2023, showcasing just how profitable the widespread expansion of the industry could be.
 As more states begin to legalize online and land-based sports betting, the market will continue to reach its full potential.